matrix-org/matrix-spec-proposals/README.md

 that spec version under `/versions`, and your client can check for that.

-But if you really can't wait, then there is another option: the homeserver can tell clients that it supports *stable* indentifiers for the new MSC, using yet another `unstable_features` flag:
+But if you really can't wait, then there is another option: the homeserver can tell clients that it supports *stable* indentifiers for your MSC before it enters a spec version, using yet another `unstable_features` flag:

 ```json5
 {